SchizoDuckie/DuckieTV/EVENTS.md

 Event Publishers And Listeners
 =======================

-Throughout Services and Directives in DuckieTV events are published on the $rootScope and subscribed to by others.
+Throughout Services and Directives in DuckieTV, events are published on the $rootScope and subscribed to by others.
-This keeps the configuration modular, allows easy extending at key points and prevents tight coupling
+This keeps the configuration modular, allows easy extending at key points and prevents tight coupling.

-Event Descriptions (as at v0.94)
+Event Descriptions (as at v1.0.1)
 ==================
 ------------------

+ -  **$stateChangeStart**

+   This is an angular-route internal event that will fire when the $state begins changing.
+    Used to manage Sidepanel activity.

- -  **$locationChangeSuccess**
+ -  **$stateChangeSuccess**

-   This is an angular-route internal event that will fire when the $location.hash changes.
+   This is an angular-route internal event that will fire when the $state has changed.
-    It is observed by for instance the seriesList to auto-hide it when clicking a serie from your favorites list.
+    Used to manage Sidepanel activity.

  -  **background:load**

     Tells the BackgroundRotator service to load a new background image.
     The background rotator handles queueing and switching between them.

- -  **calendar:clearcache**
+ -  **calendar:setdate**

-    Tells the calendar to clear it's cache and redraw.
+    Tells the calendar to refresh using supplied new date.

- -  **calendar:events**

-    Feed the calendar new events.

- -  **episode:aired:check**

-    Fires when the EpisodeAiredService needs to be triggered.
-Issued by the Torrent Auto-Download option.

- -  **episode:load**

-    An episode has been loaded.

  -  **episode:marked:notwatched**